DBGray/dotfile/README.txt

 I then restarted SUSE and set terminal font to a Powerline supported font.
 I *think* this is what got powerline to work.

+To update the submodules I used in the vimrc dir: git submodule foreach git pull origin master